ddella/Debian11-K8s/Debian11-Docker-K8s.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Configure the k8s worker node
-This should only be done on worker node of a K8s cluster.
+This should only be done on **all** worker node(s) of a K8s cluster.

-Join the worker node to the master node with the command:
+Join each of the worker node to the master node with the command:

     sudo kubeadm join 192.168.13.30:6443 --token yb1fqq.as5uf76jzsi8ulhf \
     --cri-socket unix:///var/run/cri-dockerd.sock \